Installation¶

 Note

-We no longer provide the amalgamation source files (argtable3.c
+We no longer provide the amalgamation source files (argtable3.c and

-) in the repository.
+argtable3.h) in the repository.
 You can get the amalgamation distribution

-either from the release page (argtable-<version>-amalgamation.(zip|tar.gz)
+either from the release page (argtable-<version>-amalgamation.(zip|tar.gz)),

 or generate the distribution yourself by using the generator under the tools